kalisio/kdk/docs/api/map/services.md

 * [convertToString](../core/hooks.md) before hook for layer schema
 * [convertToJson](../core/hooks.md) after hook for layer schema

-Additional hooks are run to update contexts whenever a layer name is updated.
+Additional hooks are run to update contexts whenever a layer name is updated or projects when one is removed.

 ## Features service